1 Timothy 2:12: Syntactical study

-The majority of complementarian and some egalitarian scholars agreed with Köstenberger, many considering that he has determined conclusively the contextual meaning of authenteo in 1 Timothy 2:12.
+The majority of complementarian and some egalitarian scholars agreed with Köstenberger, many considering that he had determined conclusively the contextual meaning of authenteo in 1 Timothy 2:12.
 Peter O'Brien, in a review published in Australia, concurred with the findings of this study, as did Helge Stadelmann in an extensive review that appeared in the German Jahrbuch für evangelikale Theologie.
 Both reviewers accepted the results of the present study as valid.
 Köstenberger notes a range of egalitarians agreeing with his syntactical analysis.
 Kevin Giles "finds himself in essential agreement with the present syntactical analysis of 1 Tim 2:12", Craig Blomberg is quoted as saying "Decisively supporting the more positive sense of assuming appropriate authority is Andreas Köstenberger's study".
 Esther Ng continues, "However, since a negative connotation of didaskein is unlikely in this verse, the neutral meaning for authentein (to have authority over) seems to fit the oude construction better".
 Egalitarian Craig Keener, in a review appearing in the Journal of the Evangelical Theological Society, states that while in his view the principle is not clear in all instances cited in Köstenberger's study, "the pattern seems to hold in general, and this is what matters most".
 Keener concurs that the contention of the present essay is "probably correct that 'have authority' should be read as coordinate with 'teach' rather than as subordinate ('teach in a domineering way')".

 Egalitarians such as Wilshire (2010), however, reject the conclusion that authentein, as used in 1 Timothy 2:12, refers to the use of authority at all—either in a positive or negative sense.
-Wilshire concludes that authentein might best be translated "to instigate violence".
+Wilshire concludes that authentein might best be translated 'to instigate violence' (against false teachers in the congregation).
 Women in Timothy's congregation, therefore, are to neither teach nor instigate violence.
-He bases this conclusion upon a study of every known use of the word authentein (and its cognates) in Greek literature from the years 200 B.C. to 200 A.D.
+He bases this conclusion upon a study of every known use of the word authentein (and its cognates) in Greek literature from the years 200 BC to 200 AD.
 This study was completed using the Thesaurus Linguae Graeca computer database.
-His findings are summarized as follows: